Manu404/WikiRef/README.md

 - Linux ARM (Linux distributions running on Arm like Raspbian on Raspberry Pi Model 2+)
 - Linux ARM64 (Linux distributions running on 64-bit Arm like Ubuntu Server 64-bit on Raspberry Pi Model 3+)

+Remarks: Supported platforms have been tested.
+Tons of platforms can be technically already supported, but without guarantee and feedback it works on those systems, I prefer to let them in the "not yet supported system" by caution.
+If you have any feedback about a system not listed on which the tools run, feel free to contact me.

 #### Not yet supported system

 - MacOS support will be coming soon, after testing can be done.
 - RHEL systems low to no chances to be supported.
 (CentOS and Fedora are tho)

-Remarks: Supported platforms have been tested.
-Tons of platforms can be technically already supported, but without guarantee and feedback it works on those systems, I prefer to let them in the "not yet supported system" by caution.
-If you have any feedback about a system not listed on which the tools run, feel free to contact me.

 In any case, if you need to build the solution for an architecture or system not supported, see the "Build for not officially supported system" section at the end of this page.

 #### Tested systems

-The tool have been tested under those systems:
+The tool have been tested and working under those systems:

 - Windows
   - Windows 10 Pro 64 bits 22H2